 Christopher L. Caterine witnessed these changes firsthand.
 Entering graduate school in 2007, he saw many of his classmates completing their doctorates but struggling to find meaningful, long-term employment in academia.
 This situation was made worse by the financial crisis in 2008, and things still had not improved by the time he finished his dissertation in 2014: although he was able to secure a short-term contract with Tulane, the next two years were the worst two on record for tenure-track job listings in the Classics.
 He soon came to realize that his own career ambitions–which included pursuit of administrative jobs further up the academic food chain–could not be supported within the new academy.

 In late spring of 2017 Chris broadened this vision by organizing a round-table discussion with his counterparts in other disciplines.
-The goals of this new group are evolving, but its immediate aim is to see every academic professional society in the US include formal representation for contingent faculty by 2022.
+This group hoped to work together to get every academic society in the US to include formal representation for contingent faculty by 2022.
+Unfortunately, the summer break and Chris’s transition to a new career that fall prevented this group from building steam.
+It is currently on hiatus, though reviving it remains a priority for Chris’s successor on the SCS Contingent Faculty Committee.